 Plato was the first information philosopher.
-His theory of forms is the starting point for the concept and even the philosophical language of information, including the name and the idea of idea (ιδέα), derived from the word for form (εἴδος).
+His theory of forms is the starting point for the concept and even the philosophical language of information, including the name and the idea of idea (ιδέα), derived, by Plato, from the word for form (εἴδος).
 For Plato, the forms are prior to any instance of an object with a given form.
 The forms exist in another "realm" that is more "real" than the everyday physical world of material objects.
 The forms are properly outside of time, like Immanuel Kant's noumenal world.
-Thus Plato set up the fundamental dualism of philosophy, the distinction between idealism and materialism, between abstract eternal essences and concrete ephemeral existences, between Parmenidean Being and Heraclitean Becoming In his Cratylus 402a, Plato quotes Heraclitus as saying that
+Aristotle challenged Plato's idea and argued that the forms are merely "perfect" and "idealized" abstractions from the many "imperfect" examples found in the world.
+In mathematics, the ideal circle consists of an infinite number of infinitesimal points that satisfy an equation.
+Such an infinity is never realized in the empirical world, in which objects are composed of a finite number of material particles, for example, atoms.
+Arguably, an ideal circle has an unchanging, eternal nature.
+It will be the same for any thinking entity, now in the real world, and forever in any possible world.
+Plato thus set up the fundamental dualism of philosophy, the distinction between idealism and materialism, between abstract eternal essences and concrete ephemeral existences, between Parmenidean Being and Heraclitean Becoming In his Cratylus 402a, Plato quotes Heraclitus as saying that